 Velocity suggest to contact the partner directly within three months of your transaction if points are missing, and successful claims should credit within six weeks.
 I would, therefore, recommend following up if your points are missing one month after a transaction.

-Notable providers that do not accept retrospective claims include SkyBus and the Pan Pacific/Park Royal Hotel Group.
+A notable provider that does not accept retrospective claims is the Pan Pacific/Park Royal Hotel Group.

 Singapore Airlines KrisFlyer